 Learn how to make homemade corn tortillas and say goodbye to the plasticky, crumbly, store-bought ones for good.

-Now, caveat that I am not Mexican or Hispanic and this is not the food of my people.
+Now, of course I must caveat that I am not Mexican or Hispanic and this is not the food of my people.
 I learned this recipe from Chef John over at Food Wishes who is also not, I don’t think, Mexican or Hispanic.
 So what I’m sharing with you is what I learned from him and what I’ve found to be helpful for me.
-But I can’t claim tradition or master expertise here.

 This dough is quite possibly the easiest thing you will ever make.
 I timed it and it comes together in literally 60 seconds.